developer-zebra/developer-zebra-site/src/mx/4-2/wireless/gprsmgr/index.md

 A GPRS-equipped Android device must generally have a suitable APN defined for each GPRS cellular data network that will be used.
 If only one GPRS cellular data network will be used, then only one APN will need to be defined.
 But if multiple GPRS cellular data network will need to be used (e.g. to support roaming amongst multiple geographical locations), then multiple APNs would need to be defined.

-The GprsMgr Feature Type allows you to Add or Remove APNs from the set of defined APNs and set which APN is the default APN to which the device will automatically connect.
+The GprsMgr allows you to Add or Remove APNs from the set of defined APNs and set which APN is the default APN to which the device will automatically connect.

 ### Main Functionality